 Talent rediscovery software uses machine learning which needs a lot of data to learn how to screen resumes as accurately as a human recruiter.
 This can mean several hundreds to several thousands of resumes needed for a specific role.

 Talent rediscovery software is trained to find patterns in historical recruiting decisions.
 That means any human bias that may already be in your recruiting process – even if it’s unconscious – can be learned by the software.

-To avoid replicating human bias, make sure the software you use takes steps to remove patterns of potential bias (e.g., hiring graduates from certain schools).
+To avoid replicating human bias, make sure the software you use takes steps to reduce patterns of potential bias (e.g., hiring graduates from certain schools).